GMWB Riders in a Binomial Framework - Pricing, Hedging, and Diversification of Mortality Risk: GMWBs in a Binomial Asset Pricing Model

+and $w(x)$ is provided by \prettyref{eq:w(x)}.
+The function $u^{-}(i,x)$ represents the rider value at time point $i$ cum-fees and cum-withdrawals, where $x$ is the AV before fees and withdrawals are deducted.

 Since the policyholder and insurer valuation equations \prettyref{eq:V_0Discrete} and \prettyref{eq:Udiscrte} are the respective discrete-time versions of equations (7) and (10) of \citet{Hyndman-Wenger-Decomp} we expect that the relationship between the policyholder and insurer valuation perspectives carries over from the continuous time case.
 That is, we expect in the binomial model that the value of the complete contract can also be decomposed as the sum of the value of the account value and the value of the guarantee.
 Indeed, this can be shown directly from \prettyref{eq:V_0Discrete} and \prettyref{eq:Udiscrte}.
-We provide an alternative proof applying backward induction to the functions $v(i,x)$ and $u(i,x)$. \begin{thm} Under \prettyref{ass:bin no lapse}, for all $\alpha\geq0$ we have for all $i=0,1,\dots,N$. \end{thm} \begin{proof} We apply backward induction and show that $v(i,x)=u(i,x)+x$ for all $(i,x)\in\mc{I}_{N}\times\mb{R}_{+}$.
-By definition $v(N,x)=u(N,x)+x$ for all $x\in\mb{R}_{+}$.
-Assume $v(i,x)=u(i,x)+x$ holds for all $x\in\mb{R}_{+}$ for some $1\leq i\leq N$.
-We need to show that $v(i-1,y)=u(i-1,y)+y$ for all $y\in\mb{R}_{+}$.
-Applying the induction hypothesis, From equations \prettyref{eq:UiShortVersion-1} and \prettyref{eq:u-} we have
+We provide an alternative proof applying backward induction to the functions $v(i,x)$ and $u(i,x)$. \begin{Theorem} Under \prettyref{ass:bin no lapse}, for all $\alpha\geq0$ we have